nexussjcet/Crushathon/README.md

 - Add your profiles on HackerRank, Exercism, LinkedIn, Mulearn, etc (optional).
 - Contact details: Email ID

 ---
+> Note:

-> Note: This event has no prize pool.
+> This event has no prize pool.
 The best 3 projects will receive appreciation certificates, and all participants will receive a participation certificate.
+> If you have any doubts, feel free to contact [Pranav Sojan](https://wa.me/918113015528).